dimajix/flowman/docs/workflow/maven-plugin.md

 Once you have implemented your business logic and tidied up the original skeleton relations, mappings, etc., you should perform a first test on your local machine.
-In order to do so, you can either use a local installation of Flowman (a good approach on Linux machines) or run Flowman within a Docker container (the simplest method for all environments, like Linux, Windows and Mac OS).
+In order to do so, you can either use a local installation of Flowman (a good approach on Linux machines) or run Flowman within a Docker container (the simplest method for all environments, like Linux, Windows and macOS).

 ### Chose how to set up Flowman locally

 #### 1. Running with installed Flowman
-In order to run tests with a local Flowman installation, you first need to setup Flowman on your local machine [as described in the documentation](../setup/installation.md).
+In order to run tests with a local Flowman installation, you first need to set up Flowman on your local machine [as described in the documentation](../setup/installation.md).

-#### 2. Running wih Docker
+#### 2. Running with Docker
 A much simpler option than setting up a local Flowman development installation is to use the pre-built Docker images.
 This approach is recommended especially for Windows users, but is also very simple for Linux and Mac users.